anaybaid-uwaterloo/nas-forms/README.md

 ## General Project Overview

-In this project, I`ve tried to present and develop the following:
+In this project, I've tried to present and develop the following:
 - **A sidebar** with six clickable tabs (Namely represented as Tab 1, Tab 2, etc.).
 - **Six webpages** that display different fields and query boxes for each tab, with proper redirection.

 Each tab in the sidebar corresponds to a webpage where users can input information, which is them aimed to be saved in a database for information storage and retreival - Users can also retrieve this information later.
-I`ve build this using **React** on the frontend, **Java Spring Boot** on the backend, and **MongoDB** for data storage for now (subject to change(s)).
+I've build this using **React** on the frontend, **Java Spring Boot** on the backend, and **MongoDB** for data storage for now (subject to change(s)).

 ### Technologies Used for Development
 - **Frontend**: React, HTML5, CSS3